hiro4bbh/StatKnife/README.md

 ## Installation and Development

-The latest macOS is recommended for installing and developing StatKnife.
+The latest macOS is recommended for installing and developing stat-knife.

 ### Preparation